Alcaro/Arlib/arlib/sandbox/README.txt

 To start with, execve() takes a filename, which will fail due to chroot.
 Solution: fexecve().

-Except that's just a wrapper for execve(/proc/self/fd/123), which won't work either.
+Except that's not a syscall, glibc implements it as execve(/proc/self/fd/123), which won't work either.
 I could change the chroot to /proc/self/fd, but that'd probably screw up on fork().
 And I'm not chrooting to /proc, too high risk of granting access to something unauthorized (kernel command line, for example).

 Instead, execveat() can be employed.
 Like other *at() functions, it takes a fd and a path, using the fd instead of the current directory if the path is relative.
 It also supports a flag to execute the